tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 <p class="caption">(\#fig:findings-type-counts-mf)The number of tracts in each typology type (multifamily)</p>
 </div>

-The neighborhoods are located either within Seattle's "city center" area (broadly defined) or within the University District.^[The “city center” is, in this case, being defined here to include the range of neighborhoods from Chinatown International District in the south to South Lake Union in the north; it also includes the western-most part of Capitol Hill]
+The neighborhoods are located either within Seattle's "city center" area (broadly defined) or within the University District.^[The “city center” is, in this case, being defined here to include the range of neighborhoods from Chinatown International District in the south to South Lake Union in the north; it also includes the westernmost part of Capitol Hill]

 <div class="figure" style="text-align: left">
 <img src="figures/findings-kc-map-mf-1.png" alt="COO Neighborhood Change Typology - Multifamily (2018)" width="100%" />